Mickey4541/Nodejs-CMS-Project/readme.md

 # Raw queries in sequelize>>>>>>>>>>>>>>>>>>>>>>>>>

 # Understanding MultiTanent Architecture:::::::::::::
-- SASS(Software as a service : tally,yt,tigg,slack)
+- SAAS(Software as a service : tally,yt,tigg,slack)
-- PASS(Platform as a service)
+- PAAS(Platform as a service)
 - ERP(Enterprise Resource Planning)(very vast and difficult to produce)
 - SASS products are build in multitanent architecture.
 -